ever3001/RaspberrypiMonitoring/README.md

 # RaspberrypiMonitoring
+Original project:[sidwarkd][urlSidwark]

-PiMonitor is a rapidly-developed knockoff of CommandPi, an iOS app for monitoring CPU usage, memory usage, and internal temperature of your Raspberry Pi.
-It was created in realtime for [episode #16 of &micro;Casts][episode] and showcases how you can combine the Raspberry Pi, NodeJS, AngularJS, and Bootstrap to quickly create a project prototype.
+PiMonitoring is a rapidly-developed knockoff of CommandPi, an iOS app for monitoring CPU usage, memory usage, internal temperature and control of the GPIO of your Raspberry Pi.
+It was created in realtime for [episode #16 of &micro;Casts][episode] and [episode #17 of &micro;Casts][episode2] and showcases how you can combine the Raspberry Pi, NodeJS, AngularJS, Socket IO, RPI-GPIO and Bootstrap to quickly create a project prototype.

 ## How to Use It
-You can watch the [&micro;Cast episode][episode] to see the program developed but if you just want to grab the source code and start messing around you can clone this repository right on the Raspberry Pi.

 Once the repo is present you need to ensure you have NodeJS installed.
 You can test this by running: